benjha/nvrapids_olcf/docs/nvidia-rapids.rst

     jsrun --nrs 1 --tasks_per_rs 1 --cpu_per_rs 1 --gpu_per_rs 1 --smpiargs="-disable_gpu_hooks" \
           python $CONDA_PREFIX/examples/cudf/cudf_test.py

-From the ``jsrun`` options, note the ``--smpiargs="off"`` flag is being used.
-Disabling smpiargs allows non Spectrum MPI codes run with CUDA.
+From the ``jsrun`` options, note the ``--smpiargs="-disable_gpu_hooks"`` flag is being used.
+Disabling gpu hooks allows non Spectrum MPI codes run with CUDA.

-Note this option is for illustrative purposes and not recommended to run RAPIDS on Summit since it underutilizes resources.
+Note the "RAPIDS basic execution" option is for illustrative purposes and not recommended to run RAPIDS on Summit since it underutilizes resources.
 If your RAPIDS code is single GPU, consider `Jupyter <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#example-creating-a-conda-environment-for-rapids>`_ or the concurrent job steps option.

 Concurrent job steps with RAPIDS
 --------------------------------